 Air travel multiplies your carbon footprint dramatically.
 If you fly for work or pleasure, air travel is probably responsible for the largest part of your carbon footprint.
 Avoid it if you can.
 Be considerate if you can't.
-Since landings and takeoffs use more fuel and produce more emissions use nonstop flights whenever possible.
+Since landings and takeoffs use more fuel and produce more emissions, use nonstop flights whenever possible.
 For shorter trips, driving emits fewer greenhouse gasses.

-#3: Stop (or Reduce) Consumption of Animal Products
+#3: Stop or Reduce Consumption of Animal Products

-I vividly remember the very moment someone called out that you can’t call yourself an environmentalist and eat meat.
-It simply doesn’t go together.
 The single biggest contribution to the global climate crisis is our consumption of animal products, including seafood and dairy.

 Its contribution is greater than all transportation combined.
 Industrialized agriculture is responsible for more deforestation than every other contributor.
 It is the single largest consumer of freshwater resources, using more than 5000 gallons for a single pound of beef.
 It contributes to more air pollution than anything else.
 All by a long shot.